-CARF (the Commission on Accreditation of Rehabilitation Facilities) – a nonprofit, independent organization that accredits addiction, dual diagnosis and co-occurring disorder programs.
+Arizona Rehab Campus in Tucson, has the CARF (the Commission on Accreditation of Rehabilitation Facilities) Accreditation – a nonprofit, independent organization that accredits addiction, dual diagnosis and co-occurring disorder programs.
 It is the largest accrediting body for drug rehab and addiction treatment programs in the U.S.

-The Joint Commission (formerly JCAHO) is America’s biggest accreditor of health care services and businesses as well as the second largest accreditor of addiction treatment programs.
+Dana Point Rehab Campus has the Joint Commission (formerly JCAHO) accreditation which is America’s biggest accreditor of health care services and businesses as well as the second largest accreditor of addiction treatment programs.

 Accreditation by both CARF and the Joint Commission are commonly accepted by state licensing agencies as fulfillment of licensing requirements.
 Of the 13,655 addiction treatment programs that responded to The National Survey of Substance Abuse Treatment Services, 23.5 percent were accredited by CARF, 17.2 percent were accredited by the Joint Commission and 56.9 percent were not accredited by either.
 To put it simply: If an addiction treatment organization is not accredited, you should not entrust them with caring for your loved ones.
 Trust only the best with such a sensitive and difficult dilemma such as substance abuse addiction.